On some generalized Rapoport-Zink spaces: Rapoport-Zink spaces of abelian type

-\begin{proof} Take any unramified local Shimura datum of Hodge type $(G_1, [b_1], \{\mu_1\})$ as in Definition \ref{D:local abelian unramified}.
+\begin{proof} Take any unramified local Shimura datum of Hodge type $(G_1, [b_1], \{\mu_1\})$ as in Definition \ref{D:local abelian unramified} and fix a representative $b_1\in [b_1]$.
 Consider the associated formal Rapoport-Zink space $\breve{\M}(G_1,b_1,\mu_1)$ over $\Spf W$.
 Then its special fiber $\ov{\M}(G_1,b_1,\mu_1)$ satisfies Recall that we have following cartesian diagram (cf. Proposition \ref{P:cartesian})

 Let $X_{\mu_1}^{G_1}(b_1)^+\subset X_{\mu_1}^{G_1}(b_1)$ be the fiber over $c_{b_1,\mu_1}$ under the map $\omega_{G_1}: X_{\mu_1}^{G_1}(b_1)\ra c_{b_1,\mu_1}\pi_1(G_1)^\Gamma$.
 Let $\breve{\M}(G_1,b_1,\mu_1)^+$ be the corresponding formal sub scheme of $\breve{\M}(G_1,b_1,\mu_1)$.
 On the other hand, we can consider also the fiber $X_{\mu}^{G}(b)^+\subset X_{\mu}^{G}(b)$ over $c_{b,\mu}$ under $\omega_{G}: X_{\mu}^{G}(b)\ra c_{b,\mu}\pi_1(G)^\Gamma$.
 Then by Corollary \ref{C:local ADLV}